 Student Visa Application Process for Aruba

-Prospective students must gather all necessary materials as listed here before they begin the process.
-Make certain all your paperwork is up-to-date and correct, and that you tackle the different appropriate fees for each student.
+Prospective students must gather all necessary materials as listed here after your registration fee has been paid.
+Make certain all your paperwork is up-to-date and correct.

 1. ENROLLMENT LETTER ( LETTER OF ACCEPTANCE) from the University in Aruba stating the period of enrollment.
 It should be printed in color.
 Black and white will not be accepted.